Sarah J. Arendt

 Sarah doesn’t just fight wage theft.
 She has also recovered hundreds of thousands of dollars for employees who have been discriminated against on the basis of their age, national origin, sex, sexual orientation, and military service.
 She has represented clients before the Equal Employment Opportunity Commission and the Illinois Department of Human Rights.

 Sarah is also an ardent advocate for workers outside the office.
 She is a regular contributor to a leading treatise, “The Fair Labor Standards Act,” and has spoken on state and local vacation pay legislation at the Chicago-Kent College of Law.
 Sarah was the recipient of LAF Chicago’s 2015 Volunteer of the Year Award for their Violence Against Women Act and U Visa Pro Bono Project.
 She is a former Peggy Browning fellow and the current Co-Coordinator of the Peggy Browning Alumni Association – Chicago Chapter, which encourages law students and young attorneys to pursue careers in union-side labor law.
-Sarah is also a member of the Women Employed Quality Jobs Council, where she helped draft the proposed No Salary History bill, which passed the Illinois legislature with overwhelming support but was vetoed by Governor Rauner in 2017.
+Sarah is also a member of the Women Employed Quality Jobs Council, where she helped author an amendment to the Illinois Equal Pay Act preventing employers from inquiring about a job applicant’s salary history.

 Sarah received her J.D. from the University of Chicago Law School.
 During law school Sarah worked to overturn the convictions of wrongly-accused prisoners through The Exoneration Project clinic.
 She also worked as a research assistant to Professor Tom Ginsburg and Dean Thomas J. Miles.